5dlabs/agent-docs/docs/.taskmaster/docs/task-2/prompt.md

   cargo fmt --all -- --check
   cargo clippy --workspace --all-targets -- -D warnings
   ```
+  These commands mirror the repository's GitHub Actions expectations; formatting must be clean and clippy warnings are treated as errors.
 - CI:
   - Ensure all required GitHub Actions checks are green on the branch and on `main` after merge commit simulation (if applicable).
 - CLAUDE: